The importance of careers education, information and guidance (CEIAG)

 CEIAG is a priority at Trentham Academy.
 We believe all our students should be equipped with the information, knowledge and understanding needed to make informed decisions at key transition points in their school life and beyond.
 We take pride in our motto ‘Aspire Endeavour Achieve’ and the careers guidance received by students helps them to develop great aspirations for the future.

 In 2017, the government launched its new careers strategy, placing the Gatsby Benchmarks at its heart.
 The Gatsby Foundation produced these new guidelines for careers provision following research by Sir John Holman to establish the best way to ensure young people in schools received the best careers education.
+The careers provision at Trentham Academy meets all 8 Gatsby Benchmarks and the Academy was recently awarded the Quality in Careers Standard.

 |Firefly Careers Pages|